Galasy ZMesta

-The band was selected by national broadcaster BTRC to represent Belarus in the Eurovision Song Contest 2021 with the song Ya nauchu tebya (I'll Teach You), that was released on 9 March 2021.
+The band was selected by national broadcaster BTRC to represent Belarus in the Eurovision Song Contest 2021 with the song "Ya nauchu tebya (I'll Teach You)", that was released on 9 March 2021.
 However, on 11 March 2021, it was decided by the European Broadcasting Union that their song had put "the non-political nature of Eurovision in question" and the song was disqualified.
 The band presented a second song "Pesnya pro zaytsev (Song About Hares)" which was in its turn rejected by the EBU for similar reasons depriving the band and Belarus from taking part in the 2021 contest altogether.

 Before Eurovision

 The band members had been playing together for a long time.
 But as Galasy ZMesta, it was formed in 2020, during the 2020–2021 Belarusian protests.
 The band became known for their satirical songs, including criticism of the Belarusian opposition leaders Svetlana Tikhanovskaya, Pavel Latushko and Maria Kolesnikova, who opposed President Alexander Lukashenko's regime.
-The name of the band literally means "Voices from the Places", meaning opinions of people from the provinces.

 Right from the outset, the band planned to sing songs on topical often controversial issues of the day and express populist views of the Belarusian events from the point of view of the ordinary folk of the hinterland, the provinces away from the main cities.
 Speaking to the Belarusian website TUT.BY, the band frontman Butakov said he was against "radical and pseudo-revolutionary changes" pushed by "strange, replaceable, endless leaders".
 By March 2021, they already had about 20 songs on their website and YouTube channel performed live.
-The songs were mostly antagonistic to the onslaught of various "color revolutions" who used tacticts which only destroyed, in the band's opinion, many countries under the guise of legitimate "political struggles".
+The songs were mostly antagonistic to the onslaught of various "color revolutions" who used tactics which only destroyed, in the band's opinion, many countries under the guise of legitimate "political struggles".
 The band's ironic tongue-in-cheek songs often overlapped with criticism towards protest themes used in color revolutions.
 The group also had a satirical song called "Euro Dream" (in Russian "Евромечта") expressing anti-EU sentiments.
 In it, the band was lampooning "modern European values".
 As their fame grew in notoriety, online views and in media coverage, the band gave a concert at the Janka Kupala National Theatre in December 2020 to its fans.